Bogota Resident on Eco-Architecture & Politics of Building with “Poor People’s Wood”

 Meg: What are you working on now?

-Simón: Right now I am doing something I’m very proud of: The last floor of that very ugly building you see there, the brick one.
+Simon Velez: Right now I am doing something I’m very proud of: The last floor of that very ugly building you see there, the brick one.
 I tore down the whole floor.
-My plan is to intervene old buildings from the top to the ground floor, because generally they have a marvelous view.
+My plan is to intervene in old buildings from the top to the ground floor because generally, they have a marvellous view.

 I think it is a crime to demolish old buildings to construct new ones, it would be better to start making the old ones beautiful and comfortable.
 People might be interested because downtown is cheaper, to have a nice place in central Bogota could be more fun and interesting, and special than to have a new, ugly, and uncomfortable place in the north neighborhoods.

 The local authorities here don’t allow me to do any building under my name because they are ashamed that I work with materials that are associated with poverty, like bamboo.
 In this third country little nation the fact that I work with poor men’s materials makes them mad.
 They don’t consider architecture things that are made of different materials than steel, glass or concrete.

 Tomorrow I have a meeting with the mayor and I am going to ask him, “Please, I don’t want to travel that much; I want to work around my house.
 I am tired.
 I’m getting old, and I want to do my work after having breakfast in my house with my granddaughters, and I don’t want to travel anywhere that is not a walkable distance.
 [Laughter]